 “Quite,” he agreed.
 “I think it’s true.
 I was an officer of the law.
 That would explain how I ended up dying in a way that made people call me Lightsong the Bold.”

 Blushweaver raised an eyebrow.
 “I just always assumed you were found in bed with a much younger woman, and her father killed you.
-Seems far more bold than dying from stab wounds while trying to catch some petty thief.
-Though, I guess that could be ‘bold’ depending on the size of the knife and whether or not you were drunk at the time.”
+Seems far more bold than dying from stab wounds while trying to catch some petty thief.”

 “Your mockery slides right off of my altruistic humility,” Lightsong said lightly.